 By accomplishing Unit 3, students will be able to talk about and describe common symptoms of a cold and allergies; understand and repeat instructions on when and how often to take medicines; talk about why you do or don't want to see the doctor; urge others to see a doctor when they are not feeling well; describe how long you've known someone; invite someone to go on a date; make the necessary arrangement to go out with friends; accept a date courteously; decline a date politely; end a phone conversation without hurting the other people's feelings.

-Assignment: Seeing a doctor. (in-class Role-play) You (students) are sick, you (students) need to tell the doctor (the coach) your symptoms and ask for the treatment.
+Assignment: Seeing a doctor. (in-class Role-play) You (students) are sick, you (students) need to tell the doctor (the Chinese coach) your symptoms and ask for the treatment.
 The doctor will also ask you some questions about your illness.
 Then he/she will give you a prescription accordingly.
 Confirm with the doctor your prescription.
-(How to take the medicine) By accomplishing this assignment, students will be able to talk about and describe common symptoms of a disease and understand and repeat instructions on when and how often to take medicines.
+(How to take the medicine) By accomplishing this assignment, students will be able to talk about and describe common symptoms of a disease and understand and repeat instructions on when and how often to take medicines in Chinese.

 1. Renting an Apartment